Yusof Ishak: Founding and management of Utusan Melayu

-In January 1938, Yusof and twenty other Malays met with the president of the Singapore Malay Union Inche Daud bin Mohd to discuss establishing a Malay-owned newspaper to better represent their views.
+In January 1938, Yusof and twenty other Malays met with KMS president Inche Daud bin Mohd to discuss establishing a Malay-owned newspaper to better represent their views.
 (Note: Warta Malaya was owned by the Arab Singaporean Alsagoff family, from 1930 to 1941.)
-The discussion focused on the creation and management of such a project, as a similar attempt in 1937 had failed due to lack of support.
-A consensus was reached to launch the newspaper, and Yusof was assigned to investigate the feasibility and gather funds for the project; he was also chosen due to his previous experience with Warta.
-The Utusan Melayu Press Ltd. had been registered on 18 June 1932, and to raise funds for the newspaper, Yusof and other members travelled around Singapore, Johor, and Kuala Lumpur to sell shares for the newspapers; they were only able to sell a few.
+The discussion focused on the creation and management of such a project, as a similar attempt in 1937 had failed due to a lack of support.
+A consensus was reached to launch a newspaper, and Yusof was assigned to investigate the feasibility and gather funds for the project; he was also chosen due to his previous experience with Warta.
+They registered the Utusan Melayu Press Ltd. on 18 June 1932, and to raise funds for the newspaper, Yusof and other members travelled around Singapore, Johor, and Kuala Lumpur to sell shares.
+However, they were only able to sell a few.
 They also visited mosques weekly and held talks to the congregation about their newspaper, usually receiving a lukewarm reception.
 Furthermore, Yusof contacted experienced journalist Abdul Rahim Kajai of Warta Malaya to secure his support and got him to join the newspaper; Yusof subsequently nominated himself for the role of the newspaper's manager.
 As the deadline approached, members Ambo Sooloh and Daud J. P. contributed $8,500 between themselves to cover the shortfall and save the project.
 A total of $18,000 was raised.

 On 29 May 1939, Yusof and other Malay figures, including Sooloh and Daud, founded Utusan Melayu, with Yusof serving as its first managing director for the next two decades.
-He also rented out a cheap office in Queen Street and a moveable jawi flatbed press from Hong Kong.
-Initial sales were low, but Yusof and the other members continued to work twelve hour workdays for the whole week.
-Utusans sales would eventually improve.
+He rented out a cheap office in Queen Street and a moveable jawi flatbed press from Hong Kong.
+Initial sales were low, but Yusof and the other members continued to work twelve hour workdays weekly.
+Early challenges faced by Utusan included low readership; in the first few months, they published 1,000 copies per issue, but sales were lower than Yusof expected and copies were eventually reduced to 600.
+Utusan also faced financial issues, and Yusof often loaned money from Daud in order to pay his employees.
+He also converted a space on the first floor into a living area for himself.
+Utusan reporter Ali Salim stated that "it took quite some time before we managed to have about four decent tables with drawers" for their office, and that sometimes "the editorial staff worked till late at night and slept in the office".
+Due to Utusan's poor performance, many doubted that it would survive for long; Warta published headlines that insulted their competitor.
+Abdul Rahim, whom Yusof previously secured the support of, delayed his transfer from Warta over to Utusan for a few months.
+Eventually, once Abdul Rahim joined in August 1939, Utusan would perform better.
+In November 1939, they would launch two new weekly papers, Utusan Zaman and Mastika.